MarcoGorelli/polars-plugins-tutorial/docs/noop.md

 as it is.
 Nothing more, nothing less.
 This will just be an exercise in setting everything up!

-If you followed the instructions in prerequisites.md, then you working directory should look a bit like the following:
+If you followed the instructions in [Prerequisites], then you working directory should look a bit like the following:
 ```
 .